 This one helped launch the career of The Kamikaze Kid, AKA The Cannonball Kid, AKA The Kid, AKA The 1-2-3 Kid, AKA Syxx, AKA X-Pac.
 We’ll stick to Sean Waltman for clarity’s sake.
 There is an excellent backstory to the 1-2-3 name, though.

-The 1-2-3 Kid name was born on the May 17th, 1993 episode of Monday Night Raw.
-Waltman faced off with Razor Ramon in a match that everyone assumed was a lock for The Bad Guy.
+The 1-2-3 Kid name was born on the May 17th, 1993, episode of Monday Night Raw.
+Waltman faced off with Razor Ramon in a match everyone assumed was a lock for The Bad Guy.